Astrophotographers know the time from mid autumn to mid spring as ‘Milky Way season’.

-Late-autumn through to early-spring is the best time of year for observing the Milky Way in the southern hemisphere.
-Not to mention, the southern hemisphere also gets better views of the Milky Way due to the axial tilt of the Earth.
-Across dark winter nights, the Milky Way can be seen to stretch overhead from horizon to horizon!
+The southern hemisphere also gets better views of the Milky Way due to Earth’s axial tilt.
+Across dark winter nights, the Milky Way can be seen to stretch overhead from horizon to horizon.

 When is the best time to see the Milky Way?

-Here are our picks for the best times to view the Milky Way in 2024:
+Here are our picks for the best times to view the Milky Way:

 How do I see the Milky Way?